 Safety with a thumbprint

-Lisk has a project in its grant program that works on the technology that can solve the problem of documentation.
+Lisk has a Web3 app in its grant program that works on the technology that can solve the problem of documentation.
 The project is aptly called Idntty.
 Its attributes of immutability and ownership make blockchain ideal for this use-case.
 Individuals can transfer their passports, birth certificates, drivers licenses and other documents onto the blockchain.
 They can verify their identity via the blockchain.
 As this record is immutable and only that individual person has access to it, it can’t be taken away.

 In the global north, this digital identity is a nice feature, making life more comfortable.
 It could replace the paper (or plastic) documents currently in use.
 In countries where human trafficking is rampant, this could be a life-line for millions.
 It doesn’t take much imagination to see blockchain technology contributing to the betterment of the human experience on the planet in such an important field.
 This is what many - and Lisk is no different - went into blockchain in the first place.